What is InPolicy?

 - Revision — an immutable snapshot of a policy taken every time it’s saved, published, or restored.
 Revisions form the audit trail.

-- Violation — text that PolicyBot flagged as potentially conflicting with an active policy, either while authoring a policy or while a user was typing in their browser or Mac.
+- Violation — text that PolicyBot flagged as potentially conflicting with an active policy, surfaced while a user was typing in their browser or on their Mac.

 - PolicyBot — the AI system that parses policy documents, detects violations, and suggests fixes.
 PolicyBot-authored content is tracked separately in revision history.